JoeOrtiz1995/Lightheadedandco/README.md

 Once a user has registered and/or logged into their account, they will have a link in the nav bar to log out.

 ### ADMIN PANEL

+*****All the information, images and pricing can be updated by the admin.
+They can do this directly on the site, or by accessing the admin panel.
+They are also able to add and delete products directly.*****

 Verbose name added to Categories model for clarity.
 This site was created with the intention of staff being able to review the content displayed on their site.